Skip to main content

 • answer

-Now you'll need to create GTM triggers for each of the four events that Grapevine Surveys pushes into the dataLayer:
+Now you'll need to create GTM triggers for each of the four events that are defined for Grapevine Surveys that your custom pixel pushes into the dataLayer:

 • survey_viewed